crumbBum/crumbBum/README.md

 <li> <a href = "https://www.udemy.com/share/101Wci2@PkdgfVpbTlYMe0dCBkhnVD5t/"> Machine Learning A-Z™: Hands-On Python & R In Data Science </a> </li>
 </ol>

-- 💞️ I’m looking for a full-time position as a software developer
-- 📫 Reach me @ rjardel@atcoautomation.com

 <!---
 crumbBum/crumbBum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.